EagleJammers/.github/profile/README.md

 We're a group of students attending Eastern Washington University who meet up to do game jams

 ### How to join
-There are no formal requirements to join.
+You must be a current or past student at EWU to join.
+Other than that, there are no requirements to join.

 Message Ray Tanner#2916 on Discord if you want an invitation.

 ### What tools we use
 So far we have used the Unity engine and C# for development because it tends to be most familiar for members.